realdtn2/xiaomi-unlocking-rooting-guide/README.md

 ## Unlocking the boootloader

 ### Warning
-- BACK UP ANY DATA YOU MAY HAVE ON YOUR PHONE, THIS WILL FACTORY RESET YOUR PHONE..
+- BACK UP ANY DATA YOU MAY HAVE ON YOUR PHONE, THIS WILL FACTORY RESET YOUR PHONE.

 ### Requirements
 - Account must be over 30 days old.